Get all the latest data for Tehran

 What is the 5-year property price forecast for Tehran as of 2026?

-The range of 5-year forecasts spans from a conservative 150% cumulative gain (if inflation moderates and affordability constraints bite harder) to an optimistic 300%+ gain (if currency and inflation pressures intensify further).
+The range of 5-year forecasts for Tehran spans from a conservative scenario of around 150% cumulative growth (if inflation moderates significantly and affordability constraints bite hard) to an optimistic scenario of 300% or more if currency depreciation accelerates and housing remains the dominant store of value.

-The projected average annual appreciation rate over the next 5 years in Tehran is approximately 25% in nominal terms, which sounds dramatic but largely reflects the expected inflation environment rather than real wealth creation.
+The projected average annual appreciation rate for Tehran residential property over the next five years is around 25% per year in nominal terms, which sounds high but is largely consistent with an inflationary environment where construction costs and replacement values also keep rising in rial terms.

 Which areas in Tehran will have the best price growth over the next 5 years?